Ecwid/ecwid-api-docs/includes/_add_to_cp.md

 * **Browser blocks the document in iframe** because it loads over HTTP while the Control Panel is working over HTTPS (the ["mixed content"](https://developer.mozilla.org/en-US/docs/Security/MixedContent) issue).
 Please make sure you set an HTTPS URL as the iframe URL in the app settings.
 * **Ecwid Control Panel is restricted to load your app in iframe** because your app server responds with the "SAMEORIGIN" value in [X-Frame-Options](https://developer.mozilla.org/en-US/docs/Web/HTTP/X-Frame-Options) header.
 * **The application in the tab is not initialized**.
 Make sure you initialized the app with the proper namespace using the .init() method of [Ecwid JS SDK](#ecwid-javascript-sdk).
+* **The iframe URL performs a redirect**.
+When loading application in Ecwid Control Panel, Ecwid checks for the iframe page to have the same address as specified in the application.
+Make sure that your page initializes the app before making a redirect.

 # Ecwid CSS Framework